Skip to content

 How to Read the Labels

-Answer first: Certifications aren’t all the same—use them as filters, not guarantees of comfort.
+Answer first: Not all certifications are equal—use them as guides, not guarantees of comfort.

 • GOTS: Confirms organic fiber content and responsible processing across the supply chain.